May 9 riots: Controversies

-In August 2025, speculation emerged that Pakistan’s Chief of Army Staff, Field Marshal Asim Munir, had sought a "sincere apology" over the May 9, 2023 protests, following a column by Suhail Warraich, a senior editor at the Daily Jang newspaper.
+In August 2025, speculation emerged that Pakistan's Chief of Army Staff, Field Marshal Asim Munir, had sought a "sincere apology" over the riots, following a column by Suhail Warraich, a senior editor at the Daily Jang newspaper.
 Warraich claimed Munir had made the remarks during a conversation in Brussels, implying that political reconciliation could follow an apology—widely interpreted as being directed at the PTI, which the state holds responsible for the unrest.
 However, Inter-Services Public Relations (ISPR) Director General Lt Gen Ahmed Sharif Chaudhry later clarified that the army chief had neither made any political statement nor requested an apology, and had not given any interview during the Brussels visit.

 Social media trolling

 9 May incidents (9 مئی کے واقعات) generated trolling on social media which went haywire in country's political scene due to overemphasis on its condemnation by government and ISPR.
 Punjab Police decided to crackdown on accounts involved in trolling on various social media platforms.